DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 </details><br>

-## Example 3: New Teaching Method Effectiveness
+## Problem 5: New Teaching Method Effectiveness

 A school is testing a new teaching method for math.
 They randomly assign 40 students to either the new method (NM) or the traditional method (TM), 20 in each group.
 After 3 months, the students take a standardized math test.
 We want to test if there is a difference in the mean test scores between NM and TM groups.
 The hypotheses are: